 After several hours at The Peak, I took the tram down, walked through downtown Hong Kong to the harbour and caught the famous Star Ferry for the short hop to Tsim Tsa Tsui on the mainland (Kowloon).
 If you’re taking the ferry, I highly recommend sitting on the upper deck.

 I missed the sunset while I was having a beefball noodle dinner in Kowloon. 🙂 When I returned to the Tsim Sha Tsui waterfront, it was freezing and there were hundreds of tourists and photographers elbowing each other for the best view.
 I found a good spot and simply took in the stupendous view.
 The Symphony of Lights, a spectacular sound and light show, began moments later.
+The Symphony of Lights is definitely one of the best things to do in Hong Kong, especially if it’s your first visit.

 It was a beautiful day and I had an awesome time seeing the Hong Kong skyline from different points.